KellenJay/Airbnb-Pricing-Landscape-Descriptive-Analysis/README.md

-# Airbnb Barcelona Optimization Strategy - Project Overview
+# Revenue Optimization Analysis - Project Overview

 This repository focused exclusively on optimizing Airbnb operations in **Barcelona** through data analytics and agentic system design.
 Led by the fictional persona **Javier**, Revenue Optimization Manager at Airbnb Europe, the project combines descriptive pricing insights with manual and AI-enhanced booking workflows to drive higher conversion rates and better inform host strategy.